-Before you board your flight to the islands, at either Quito or Guayaquil Airports, you need to purchase your Galapagos Transit Control Card (USD 20) at the Consejo de Gobierno counter in the entrance hall; if you haven’t purchased this card you might be denied boarding.
-You will need to be at the airport at least two hours prior to the departure time as this can be a lengthy process.
+2. Before you board your flight to the islands, at either Quito or Guayaquil Airports, you need to purchase your Galapagos Transit Control Card (US$20) at the Consejo de Gobierno counter in the entrance hall; if you haven’t purchased this card you might be denied boarding.
+You will need to be at the airport at least 2 hours prior to the departure time as this can be a lengthy process.
 You will also need to have cash on hand as credit cards are not accepted.

-After you have purchased the Transit Control Card you will have to take your luggage to the SICGAL counter where they will seal your bags.
-Then proceed to the check-in counter of your airline.
+After you have purchased Transit Control Card you will have to check your luggage at SICGAL counter where they seal your check in bags; then proceed to the check in counter of your respective airline.

-Please see the joining point instructions included in your Essential Trip Information.
-It's important you let us know no later than 15 days prior to departure where you plan to join this trip
+3. Please see the joining point instructions included in your essential information.
+It's important you let us know no later than 15 days prior to departure, where you plan to join this trip

-You also have the option later in this adventure to go scuba diving.
-To take part in this activity, you will need to already have a scuba diving certification.
-All dives finish by 12.30 pm and, since you need to wait at least 18 hours between diving and boarding a flight, you will need to stay in Santa Cruz at least one additional day.
+5. You also have the option today to go scuba diving.
+To do this activity you will need to already have a scuba diving certification.
+All dives finish by 12.30pm and, since you need to wait at least 18 hours between diving and boarding a flight, you will need to stay in Santa Cruz at least 1 additional day.
 Where you will dive depends on when your trip ends and how long you can stay in Santa Cruz.
 See below for diving locations and experience level required: